BranchMetrics/react-native-branch-deep-linking-attribution/examples/webview_tutorial/README.md

 ## React Native setup

-1. Open the file `src/App.js`.
+1. Open the file `src/ArticleList.js`.
 Add the following line to import the react-native-branch SDK:

     ```js
     import branch from 'react-native-branch'
     ```

-2. Add a property to the App class called `_unsubscribeFromBranch`.
+2. Add a property to the ArticleList class called `_unsubscribeFromBranch`.
 Initialize it to null:

     ```js
     _unsubscribeFromBranch = null
     ```

-3. Add a `componentDidMount` method to the App class:
+3. Add a `componentDidMount` method to the ArticleList class:

     ```js
     componentDidMount() {